These instructions are specific to targets running ARM Linux.

 You must build the gator daemon on your gcc-enabled target or a Linux host.
 It is not possible to build the gator daemon on a Windows host.

-To prepare your kernel for use with Streamline, download one of the supported versions of the Linux kernel, configure it to your target platform, customize it, and then build it.
+To prepare your kernel for use with Streamline, download the desired version of the Linux kernel, configure it to your target platform, customize it, and then build it.
 To do so, follow these steps:

-Download one of the supported versions of the Linux kernel.
+Download your desired version of the Linux kernel.
 For example:

 Unzip the Linux kernel.
 For example, enter the following command: